Bastindo/BLEDoorLock/README.md

 ## Installing
 If you never installed this project on your device, you need to prepare the board for filesystem creation.
 You only need to do this once.

-To do so, follow this tutorial: [https://docs.arduino.cc/tutorials/nano-esp32/spiff/]
+To do so, follow this tutorial: https://docs.arduino.cc/tutorials/nano-esp32/spiff/

 After that (or if you've done the filesystem part already) run `pio run -t upload` to flash the firmware image to your device.

 ## Usage
 ### Hardware setup
 Connect your servo PWM pin (yellow/orange wire) to the D2 pin on the Arduino.
+This pin can be configured in `src/config.h`.
 The servo also needs connections to 5V VCC and GND.
 You can use the VBUS and GND pins on the Arduino for this.
 ### BLE
 You can use the "nRF Connect" app on your phone to talk to the door lock.
 To pair the device, you will need a PIN.
-The default PIN is 123456.
+The default PIN is 123456, but it can be changed in `src/config.h`.

 The firmware provides two BLE services, one for opening/closing the lock and one for adding new users.